microsoft/DeepSpeed/docs/_tutorials/autotuning.md

 ### Throughput Comparison

 The table below shows the throughput (samples per second) comparison.
-The corresponding train micro batch size per GPU (mbs or tmbspg) and ZeRO stage used to achieve the throughput value is also shown in the parentheses.
-Assume the strategy users would use in the hand tuning process is to start from `mbs = 1` and increase mbs by 2 each time until running out of GPU memory.
+The corresponding micro-batch size per GPU (mbs or tmbspg) and ZeRO stage used to achieve the throughput value is also shown in the parentheses.
+Assume the strategy users would use in the hand-tuning process is to start from `mbs = 1` and increase mbs by 2 each time until running out of GPU memory.
  - `baseline` is the vanilla Hugging Face (HF) without DeepSpeed (DS) and mbs is hand-tuned.
  - `HF + DS hand-tuned` is HF with DS, and mbs is hand-tuned while other DS configuration uses default values.
  - `HF + DS autotuning` is HF with DS, and the DS configuration selected from autotuning.

-Notation: Hugging Face (HF), DeepSpeed (DS), ZeRO stage (z), gradient accumulation steps (gas), train micro batch size per GPU (mbs or tmbspg).
+Notation: Hugging Face (HF), DeepSpeed (DS), ZeRO stage (z), gradient accumulation steps (gas), micro-batch size per GPU (mbs or tmbspg).

 | Model name | baseline (vanilla HF) | HF + DS hand-tuned       | HF + DS autotuning (fast-mode) |
 | ---------- | -------------------- | ------------------------ | ------------------------------ |